Description:

 Eligibility Criteria

-Inclusion and Exclusion Criteria:
+Inclusion Criteria:

-and ventricles are eligible; tumors present in the above mentioned locations and with
+tumors present in the above mentioned locations and with unifocal parenchymal

-unifocal parenchymal extension are eligible
+extension are eligible

-- Stratum 1( NGGCT): Patients must have one of the following criteria:
+- Stratum 1(NGGCT): Patients must have one of the following criteria:

-normal are eligible, irrespective of biopsy results
+institutional normal are eligible, irrespective of biopsy results

 - Patients with any of the following elements on biopsy/resection are

-sinus tumor (yolk sac),embryonal carcinoma, choriocarcinoma,
+endodermal sinus tumor (yolk sac), embryonal carcinoma, choriocarcinoma,

 malignant/immature teratoma, and mixed GCT with malignant GCT elements

-and/or CSF are eligible; no histologic confirmation required
+histologic confirmation required

 - Patients with bifocal (pineal + suprasellar) involvement or pineal lesion

-in serum and/or CSF are eligible; no histologic confirmation required
+eligible; no histologic confirmation required

 - Patients with histologically confirmed germinoma or germinoma mixed with